-You must take and pass a Civil Service examination to be considered for appointment to this position.
+You must take and pass a Civil Service examination to be considered for this position.

-3. By New York State law, a Correction Officer is a peace officer and must be qualified to hold such office and must be a U.S. citizen.
+By New York State law, a Correction Officer is a peace officer and must be qualified to hold such office and must be a United States citizen.

-4. Correction Officers are Public Officers.
-Therefore, although New York State residency is not required to take the written test, New York State residency is required to accept and continue employment.
+Correction Officers are Public Officers.
+Therefore, although New York State residency is not required to take the training and experience examination, New York State residency is required to accept and continue employment.

-For informational purposes only, click on the examination number(s) listed below to see the current or previous examination(s) that are used to fill this title.26-213
+For informational purposes only, click on the examination number(s) listed below to see the current or previous examination(s) that are used to fill this title.28-457

 When this examination is scheduled to be held, the announcement can be found on the Department of Civil Service, Examination Announcements web page.
 If you do not see an examination currently scheduled please check back on a monthly basis or sign up for announcement notification by email so that you will automatically be notified when new examinations are being offered.